Sienam Lulla

 Closing: Meet Everyone Where They Are

 The commercial real estate lease transaction has always been a team sport.
 Leasing, legal, and asset management have always been working toward the same outcome.
 The problem has never been the goal.
-The problem has been the tools — and the assumption that changing tools means disrupting how people work.
+The problem has been the tools — buying multiple AI subscriptions of different tools for different teams comounds the problem, not solve it.

 Ready to see what this looks like in practice?

-It's Time for Lawyers, Leasing, and Asset Teams to Work on One Platform
+It's Time for Lawyers, Leasing, and Asset Teams to Work In One Place.

 The fragmented deal workflow is costing everyone — time, money, and deals.